Hit: There’s No Good Excuse For Not Going to Drug or Alcohol Treatment

 9. I Can’t Leave My Dog, Who Will Take Care of Him?

 You would be shocked if you knew how many times this was the excuse people used for why they can’t go to rehab.
-In some rehab centers this is the number one excuse.
+In some rehab centers, this is the number one excuse.
 “But Mr. McCheese is all I have, there’s no one to take care of him.”
 “Can’t I bring Sgt.
 Rumple-Mints with me he’s very friendly and house trained.”
 Let me guess, he is also the main reason you want to get sober?
 Listen up, you can’t bring your dog to rehab and he will be just fine while you are gone.
 Plus, I bet if dogs could talk he would be begging (get it… begging) you to go to drug rehab.
-How many times has Snicker-Licker gone to the bathroom in the house because you were too drunk to come home.
-How many times have you thrown your shoe at Muhammad-Howly for barking while you were hung over and how many times has Dr. Gumdrop sat on your lap watching you cry.
+How many times has Snicker-Licker gone to the bathroom in the house because you were too drunk to come home?
+How many times have you thrown your shoe at Muhammad-Howly for barking while you were hungover and how many times has Dr. Gumdrop sat on your lap watching you cry.
 You can’t even take care of yourself; you shouldn’t be taking care of a dog right now.
 There are plenty of great places to board your dog like Dog Days in St. Paul, Minnesota, Rambo Team in West Palm Beach and PetSmart in Delray Beach, Florida.
 Let your dog play in the sun for 30 days while you learn some new tricks of your own.

 8. I Can’t Miss School, If I Don’t Graduate I’ll Look Like A Failure

 News flash, drug addicts look like failures.
 When you steal money from your Mom’s purse for heroin – you look like a failure.
-You know who looks like a responsible member of society?
-The person who admits they have a problem, requests a medical leave from their university and goes to rehab.
+Do you know who looks like a responsible member of society?
+The person who admits they have a problem requests a medical leave from their university and goes to rehab.
 Yes, almost every college and university in the U.S. offer a medical withdrawal for substance abuse issues.
 That means you can take a semester off and pick right back up where you were before you left.
 After I took a medical leave I found my teacher and fellow students actually respected me more.
 Here is a link to Southern Methodist University’s policy on medical withdrawals – read it.
 All you have to do to petition for medical withdrawal is present proof of treatment before registration.
 Some schools even let you retro withdrawal as long as you seek and receive help.
-How can you possibly understand Newton’s method of fluxions and fluents (no idea what that is) when all you think about all day is how you’re going to find money for a bag of heroin.
+How can you possibly understand Newton’s method of fluxions and fluents (no idea what that is) when all you think about all day is how you’re going to find the money for a bag of heroin.
 It makes no sense to try and graduate from college while high when a short break could help you complete in 4 years instead of 9 like me.
 You will actually save money on college tuition by leaving for a semester rather than failing and failing time and time again.

 7. Sorry I Just Can’t Afford Drug Treatment, Right Now